luther07/tree_test/README.md

     The test for this method should test at least 3 levels.

-6. Add a method to TreeNode that takes a block and yields the node's children to the block one at a time.
+6. Add a method to TreeNode that takes a block and yields the node itself, all of the node's children, and their children to the block one at a time.
+For example, given this tree:

+                          A
+                         / \
+                        B   C
+                       / \
+                      D   E
+                         / \
+                        F   G

+    Calling said method on node 'B' should yield the nodes 'B', 'D', 'E', 'F', and 'G' to the block.

 7. Add a new file to this directory that includes links to your GitHub profile, personal websites or projects, and your email address.
 Also note the version of Ruby you used to complete this exercise.